Environmental sustainability

 Community Promenade

-Along the Midtown Greenway, a sidewalk promenade will connect Chicago Avenue and Elliot Avenue.
-This currently unused space will create a more vibrant street level.
-It will also include native plants that will attract pollinators and manage storm water.
+Along the Midtown Greenway, a sidewalk promenade connects Chicago Avenue and Elliot Avenue.
+This space creates a more vibrant street level and is adjacent to a pollinator garden with native plants that will attract pollinators and manage storm water.

 mock up of what new community promenade will look like